If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

 I was further stopped on my way out of the shop by the little row of books outside the store – I really didn’t want to leave!

-Golden Hare Books is located in Stockbridge, so it’s a little out of the way compared to the other bookshops on this list but no visit to Edinburgh is complete without a spin round this lovely bookshop.
+Golden Hare Books is located in Stockbridge, so it’s a little out of the way compared to the other bookshops on this list but no visit to Edinburgh is complete without a spin around this lovely bookshop.

-This bookshop in Edinburgh won Independent Bookshop of the Year in 2019, beating all other bookshops in the UK and Ireland, and it’s a very well deserved title.
+This bookshop in Edinburgh won Independent Bookshop of the Year in 2019, beating all other bookshops in the UK and Ireland, and it’s a very well-deserved title.

 Address: 68 St Stephen Street, EH3 5AQ